Are you new to soft pastels and looking for advice?

 Hahnmehule velour paper

-This paper offers a very different finish to other papers.
-It is composed of an acid-free backing sheet, coated with inert synthetic fibres.
-This grabs the pastel well and presents as a soft, painterly finish particularly favoured by animal artists.
-On the downside, velour paper is not as forgiving and if you are a newcomer to pastels, you may find it laborious.
-Soft pastel can fall from the paper easier than hard pastels. |
+This type of paper has a unique texture compared to others.
+It comprises an acid-free backing sheet coated with inert synthetic fibres.
+This grabs the pastel well and produces a soft, painterly finish particularly favoured by animal artists.
+However, velour paper is less forgiving, and beginners of pastel art may find it challenging to work with.
+Soft pastels may also come off the paper more quickly than harder pastels. |

 Blending sponges